Roy Reding

-Roy Reding (born 17 July 1965) is a Luxembourgish lawyer, politician, and former vice-president of the ADR, as well as former treasurer of the Alliance of European Conservatives and Reformists (AECR), a centre-right eurosceptic European political party, of which the ADR is a member.
+Roy Yves Nico Reding (born 17 July 1965) is a Luxembourgish lawyer, politician, and former vice-president of the ADR, as well as former treasurer of the Alliance of European Conservatives and Reformists (AECR), a centre-right eurosceptic European political party, of which the ADR is a member.

 Early life and education

 Reding spent his childhood in Bech, a village near Echternach, and has lived in Fischbach, Mersch, and Folschette (near Rambrouch), with his current residence being in Luxembourg City.
 Reding has four children and is married to Karine Reuter, a former judge who is currently a notary in Pétange.
 Reding went to school in Echternach with, among others, the former Justice and Culture Minister Octavie Modert and the former Secretary-General of the Democratic Party Georges Gudenburg.
 Following the completion of his secondary education, Reding studied Law at Paul Cézanne University in Aix-en-Provence, whence he obtained a Bachelor of Laws.
 He then obtained a Master of Laws from Robert Schuman University in Strasbourg.

 Having obtained his master's degree, Reding started work on 1 August 1989 as a solicitor at the Luxembourg bank BGL BNP Paribas.
 In May 1990, Reding received his official admission to the Luxembourg Bar, allowing him to open a chancery in 1993, namely Reding et Felten in Luxembourg City.
 After the two associates parted ways, Reding opened his own chancery in the city centre, located on rue de l'Eau.
 He retired as a lawyer in 2019 in order to be able to act more independently as an MP and not face any consequences from the Bar.
 He stated: "retiring as a lawyer gives me the possibility to talk freely on all subjects without fearing professional repercussions."